Noteheads

 3. Select an option in Notehead scheme dropdown.

-• To change level 2 notehead scheme of note(s):
+• (Valid on standard staffs only) To change level 2 notehead scheme of note(s):

 1. Select note(s) on a score.